 4 Beauty Trends That Are Better in Theory

-While glossy eye shadow has become one of the trend favourites of 2017, I realised it was practically impossible to maintain after three makeup artists on separate occasions warned me against doing it.
-More often than not, it's look created for a picture or runway show only to be swiped off with the nearest makeup wipe minutes later.
+While glossy eye shadow has become one of the trend favorites of 2017, I realized it was practically impossible to maintain after three makeup artists on separate occasions warned me against doing it.
+More often than not, it's created for a picture or runway show only to be swiped off with the nearest makeup wipe minutes later.

 "Eye gloss will crease, period.
 No matter what," makeup artist Katie Jane Hughes says.
 But there are ways to make it work: "If you use too much or the wrong product, that's when it'll become a disaster," she says.